Founder Services Services for Startups

 The areas of founder services that follow are the ones I suspect you’ll most need at the outset.
 The list may grow or decrease as the effectiveness of each service changes.
 I mention those founder services that I have used personally and found to be very good.
-Indeed, I only add firms that I have used or others that I have checked very carefully before listing them.
-In some, but by no means all, I may receive a small commission, if you follow a link to a service from the Venture Founders website.
+Indeed, I only add firms that I have used, or others that I have checked very carefully before listing them.

 Here are the 10 categories of service that I think you are most likely to need in the early days.

 - Equity Capital